-Molasses extract decreases obesity caused by a high-fat dietJuly 12th, 2011 in Medical research /
+Molasses extract decreases obesity caused by a high-fat dietJuly 12, 2011 in Medicine & Health / Medical research

 Experimental results to be presented at the upcoming annual meeting of the Society for the Study of Ingestive Behavior (SSIB), the foremost society for research into all aspects of eating and drinking behavior, suggests that dietary supplementation with molasses extract may provide a novel approach for weight management in humans.